Are the Days of Blogging Long Gone?

 If you're unsure how to go about it or you feel like you lack the skills, many blogs (yes, blogs) offer tips to help improve your site visually.

 Blogging is far from dead.
 It is actually thriving, albeit in a different arena.
-Personal blogging may have declined in popularity, but lifestyle and informational blogs are thriving, especially when used as a marketing tool.
-Blogging remains one of the most effective and organic methods of getting a company's message across.
+Personal blogging may have declined in popularity, but lifestyle and informational blogs are thriving, especially when used as a marketing tool by the big and established brands.